How to Communicate Your Needs in a Relationship?

 In the end, this can prevent your partner from responding effectively to your needs.

-In the video below, Esther Perel talks about how bickering kills the relationship.
+In the video below, psychotherapist Esther Perel explains how bickering kills a relationship.
 Check it out:

 Here are some indicators that you might be complaining, demanding, or blaming: